uf-mil/mil/docs/software/cpp_style.md

 Always use spaces, and always use 2 spaces for indentation.

 #### Floating Points
-When using floating point numbers in C++, either use an integer to intialize the float, or use a radix point with numbers on both sides.
+When using floating point numbers in C++, either use an integer to initialize the float, or use a radix point with numbers on both sides.
 If you want to use exponential notation with the number, use either an `e` or an `E`.